wei-song1/tp/docs/UserGuide.md

 Welcome Financial Advisors! 👋 This guide will help you get started with FinClient.

 Are you tired of juggling multiple client records and struggling to keep track of their preferences?
-FinClient is designed for tech-savvy financial advisors like you who prefer typing and need fast, efficient access to client details. 💡 With FinClient, managing hobbies, preferences, financial packages, and contact information has never been easier!
+FinClient is designed for tech-savvy financial advisors like you who prefer typing and need fast, efficient access to client details. 💡 With FinClient, managing hobbies, preferences, financial status, and contact information has never been easier!

 FinClient is a Command-Line Interface (CLI) based application, or simply put, a typing-based tool with specific features such as: